 You must pay a $50 fee at the Cashier's Office and then bring the receipt to the Department General Office (SN4006) where you will complete a form requesting the supplemental exam.

 You will not be permitted to write the exam unless there is proof that the fee has been paid.

 IMPORTANT: You must apply for the exam within one week of the release of grades.
 At the Christmas/New Year break when the Office is closed you should check the department website for the last date for application.
 This information is also usually posted on the Office door.

 The supplemental exam is usually scheduled before or during the first week of classes of the following semester.

-Supplemental exams for FALL semester courses are typically scheduled during the first week of classes.
-NOTE that some instructors will schedule their exams before the start of classes and you may have to return to St. John's early to write the exam.
+Supplemental exams for FALL semester courses are typically scheduled during the first week of classes in the Winter semester.
+NOTE that some instructors may schedule their exams before the start of classes and you may have to return to St. John's early to write the exam.

 Supplemental exams for WINTER semester courses are typically held in the last week of April or first week of May and nearly always before the start of spring semester classes.

 The regulations for deferring a final exam are published in the University Calendar: Exemptions From Final Examinations and Procedures for Applying to Write Deferred Examinations.